OpenMDAO/pyCycle/README.md

 Additionally the default tabular thermo data only support fuel (no water injection).
 If you want to use tabular thermo for a water injection case, you'll need to generate a new thermo data table.

+## Different thermos will give different answers!
+Please note that when you switch thermodynamics packages, you will get slightly different answers.
+Depending on how finely you sample your thermo data for the tabular package, the differences could be small to modest.
+If you see changes greater than 1% on any critical values then you should consider refining your thermodynamic data tables.

 ### V4 is modestly backwards incompatible
 In order to modular thermodynamic happens, some modest changes to the API were needed.